 NPTP and ESSN have comparable targets and approaches, but were initiated at different times, using different registration channels.

-NPTP ESSN

-Date Started 2011 with WB Funds 2021 with WB Funds

-Objective Support extreme poor Support extreme poor

-Target beneficiaries 75,000 150,000

-Enrolled so far 70,000 70,000

-Outreach Paper applications through MoSA Social Development Centers Registration online on DAEM platform

-Data validation WFP via Mosa SDCs WFP via private survey firms integrated on DAEM platform

-Operated by MoSA, NPTP MoSA, NPTP

-Payment process PMT scoring PMT scoring
+NPTP ESSN Date Started 2011 with WB Funds 2021 with WB Funds Objective Support extreme poor Support extreme poor Target beneficiaries 75,000 150,000 Enrolled so far 70,000 70,000 Outreach Paper applications through MoSA Social Development Centers Registration online on DAEM platform Data validation WFP via Mosa SDCs WFP via private survey firms integrated on DAEM platform Operated by MoSA, PCM MoSA, PCM Payment process PMT scoring PMT scoring Oversight Inter-ministerial Committee Central Inspection, TPMA, Inter- ministerial Committee

-Oversight PCM Central Inspection

-NPTP AND ESSN METHODOLOGY NPTP and ESSN operate in 3 stages: outreach, data verification and poverty assessment.
+NPTP AND ESSN METHODOLOGY

+NPTP and ESSN operate in 3 stages: outreach, data verification and poverty assessment.

 PROXY MEANS TEST

 The ESSN and NPTP use the same methodology for selection of beneficiaries, known as the proxy means test (PMT).
 The PMT uses proxy variables for income, such as number of children, home ownership, etc. to estimate poverty.

-SIREN

-Hedderation des Associations des Anciens

-USJ

-YOUTH4GOVERNANCE

-L'Orient Le Jour
+Households with scores below a constant PMT threshold are eligible for ESSN.

 Based on a statistical analysis of the population, different weights are assigned to the variables depending on their influence on household consumption.

-variable coefficient
+coefficient variable

-Household owns the house 100
+100 Household owns the house

-One child in the household 40
+40 One child in the household

-Two children in the household 30
+30 Two children in the household

-hree or more children in the household 20
+20 Three or more children in the household

-Household owns cattle 200
+200 Household owns cattle

-Household owns a bicycle 300
+300 Household owns a bicycle

-Household owns a car 800
+800 Household owns a car

-Dwelling walls made of brick 100
+100 Dwelling walls made of brick

-Dwelling walls made of tin 0
+0 Dwelling walls made of tin

-Dwelling walls made of clay -100
+-100 Dwelling walls made of clay

-Constant 1000
+1000 Constant

-MULTIDIMENSIONAL POVERTY INDEX DIMENSIONS The variables used in the PMT are based on the multidimensional poverty index (MPI) created by the World Bank and the Central Administration of Statistics (CAS).
-Based on a statistical analysis of the Lebanese population, the MPI includes the variables illustrated below, all of which are thought to have a significant impact on a household's vulnerability to poverty.

-SIREN

-USD receration des Associations des Anciens

-YOUTH4GOVERNANCE

-L'Orient Le Jour

-2022
+N.B: The data shown in the graph is dummy data and does not reflect the real variables and coefficients used due to their confidentiality.

 CHALLENGES OF THE LEBANESE CRISIS

-The PMT and MPI were designed based on an evaluation of the socioeconomic situation in Lebanon.
-How effectively these variables and weights correspond to the dynamic nature of poverty volatility under the current crisis in Lebanon remains to be seen.
+The PMT was designed based on an evaluation of the socioeconomic situation in Lebanon.
+How effectively these variables and weights correspond to the dynamic nature of poverty volatility under the current crisis in Lebanon, that threw many households below the extreme poverty line, remains to be seen.

+Education

-Education Did the crisis hit those more or less educated the most ?
-Do we need to revise weights of indicators?
+Do we need to revise weights of indicators to target the most affected by the crisis falling below extreme poverty?

-YOUTH4GOVERNANCE

 Living Standards

-Crisis may hit owners of big homes harder.
+Crisis may hit owners of big homes harder and threw them into extreme poverty.
 Do we need to adjust relevance of home size and home appliances?

 Health

 Do we need to distinguish between total and partial insurance coverage?
 To take into consideration difficulties to access NSSF and subsidized medication?

 Financial Security

 Regular employment doesn't mean much anymore.
-Do we need to take into consideration inflation and currency depreciation?
+Do we need to take into consideration inflation and currency depreciation which created a new definition for extreme poverty yet to be explored?

-USJ Federation des Associations des Anciens
+USJ des Associations des Anciens

-SIREN

-L'Orient Le Jour

 Basic Infrastructure

 How can we account for the affordability of fuel and oil?

 RESEARCH QUESTIONS AND OBJECTIVES

-Δ

-YOUTH4GOVERNANCE

-USJ Liniversite Saint-Joseph de Reyrouth

 Lebanese crisis

 Reach of social assistance

 Did people in need/affected by the crisis register on DAEM?
 Was outreach effective?

 On institutions and policy

 How is the role of the State perceived and how to further develop evidencebased policy?

 Impact of the crisis

 How has the crisis impacted Lebanese families across various key sectors?

 NPTP and ESSN impact

 What is the situation and perception on social safety nets of the families enrolled in NPTP and ESSN?

 Final Goal

-3

-5

-SIREN

 Fédération des Associations des Anciens L'Orient Le Jour Targeting the poor and supporting an effective economic recovery.

 APPROACH AND METHODOLOGY